 PGA Betting Guide for the 3M Open

-Below, we will cover the best bets for 3M Open based on current form, course fit, and -- of course -- the value of their odds over at Golf odds.
+Below, we will cover the best bets for the 3M Open based on current form, course fit, and -- of course -- the value of their golf betting odds over at FanDuel Sportsbook.

-For more info on the TPC Twin Cities along with this week's key stats and comparable courses, check out the course primer.
+For more info on TPC Twin Cities along with this week's key stats and Brandon Gdula's win simulations, check out his article.